cainam/home-cluster-deployment/ansible/README.md

 3. delete member/snap/*snap and member/*/*wal
 4. start kubelet

+keycloak:
+- error "Caused by: org.h2.mvstore.MVStoreException: The write format 2 is smaller than the supported format 3 [2.2.220/5]" => fix by migrating the DB to a newer version: java -jar H2MigrationTool-1.4-all.jar -d keycloakdb.mv.db -f 2.0.202 -t 2.2.220 --user sa --password password

 kiali:
 prometheus web.external_url got configured, kiali failed to connect to prometheus using no prefix, solved by: